hwonkim-infra/NextSnR/README.md

 # NextSnR
- S&R Platform with NextJS and MongoDB
+ HD PVC Data Platform with NextJS and MongoDB